 In later childhood their feelings of neediness, fear or anger can trigger sweeping anxiety or panic, leading these kids to act out because they can't tolerate their feelings or calm themselves down.

 9. Help your child learn to problem solve.

 Most of the time, when kids (and adults) feel their emotions are understood and accepted, the feelings lose their charge and begin to dissipate.
 This leaves an opening for problem solving.
 Sometimes, kids can do this themselves.
 Sometimes, they need your help to brainstorm.
-But resist the urge to handle the problem for them unless they ask you to; that gives kids the message that you don't have confidence in his ability to handle it himself.
+But resist the urge to handle the problem for them unless they ask you to; that gives your child the message that you don't have confidence in his ability to handle it himself.

 10. Model emotional intelligence.